 How to support IRCCloud on your network

-All our IPs have a correct forward and reverse DNS under the
+All our IPs have forward and reverse DNS under the

 You may wish to simply permit more connections based on reverse DNS lookups.